Reasons Not to Buy Life Insurance

 Who Really Needs Life Insurance?

-Most people who really need life insurance are those who have dependents or major debts to settle.
+People who are most likely to need life insurance are those with dependents or significant financial obligations.
 Here are several of the most common groups of people who need life insurance:

 Many couples depend on one another to maintain their lifestyle.
 Whether they’re working partners or one of them is a stay-at-home spouse, losing half of the couple is a major financial and mental blow.
 The surviving partner usually needs income replacement as they take time off to recover from the passing.